Writer’s block among bloggers is pretty common. It often happens with bloggers who start a new blog and write at a crazy

 The importance of reading books is something you’ll understand as soon as you do it.
-If you don’t like reading books, consider making it a daily habit anyway possible.
+If you don’t like reading books, consider making it a daily habit in anyway possible.

 Reading often will make you more creative from a writer’s perspective.
 You’ll learn the techniques of presenting thoughts and putting complex situations in an easy-to-understand manner.
 Your vocabulary will become better each day, helping you think broader and bigger.